-Nicholas Sarwark was first elected as chair of the Libertarian National Committee in June 2014, and is serving his second term as chair after being re-elected in 2016.
-Born in 1979, Sarwark is an unabashed, second generation Libertarian with a strong commitment to fighting on the party’s behalf against unfair ballot access obstacles and exclusion of qualified candidates from public debates.
-In his role as chair, Sarwark has played a prominent role in media relations, with appearances in Reason, the Wall Street Journal, the New York Times, Stossel, MSNBC, Slate, Salon, the Blaze, the Los Angeles Times, and many more.
+Nicholas Sarwark was first elected as chair of the Libertarian National Committee in June 2014, and is serving his third term as chair after being re-elected in 2018.
+Born in 1979, Sarwark is an unabashed, second-generation Libertarian with a strong commitment to fighting on the party’s behalf against unfair ballot-access obstacles and exclusion of qualified candidates from public debates.

 Sarwark has been an active member of the Libertarian Party since 1999 and has served on the judicial and bylaws committees of the national party.
 He also served as chair of the Libertarian Party of Maryland and as vice chair of the Libertarian Party of Colorado, where he played a key role in recruiting the state’s 42 Libertarian candidates in 2014 and supported the passage of Colorado’s historic marijuana legalization initiative in 2012.

-Throughout his career, he developed a commitment to high-quality service which he now applies to raising the national Libertarian Party’s standards for support of state affiliates, members and candidates.
-He lives in Arizona with his wife and three children.
+Throughout his career, he has developed a commitment to helping people, which he now applies to raising the national Libertarian Party’s standards for support of state affiliates, members, and candidates.
+He lives in Arizona with his wife, Valerie Sarwark, and their four children.